The Dream Is Now: The New Abridged Cut

 In 2012, President Obama stepped in.
 Seeing extraordinary potential in welcoming young immigrants as contributors to society, the president established the Deferred Action for Childhood Arrivals (DACA) program.
 The temporary stopgap allowed undocumented young people brought here as children to apply for college, receive financial aid, obtain drivers licenses, apply for jobs, and more.
 It also provided momentary relief from the constant fear of deportation.

-This month Senators Dick Durbin and Lindsey Graham reintroduced a version of the Dream Act to provide hardworking undocumented immigrants the chance to earn citizenship.
+This summer Senators Dick Durbin and Lindsey Graham reintroduced a version of the Dream Act to provide hardworking undocumented immigrants the chance to earn citizenship.
 Until permanent legislation is enacted, the potential of thousands of young people like Ola, Alejandro, Jose, and Erika, hang in the balance.
+You can call your member of Congress and urge them to pass the Dream Act before the end of this year.